temporalio/cli/docs/workflow/list.md

 The host and port (formatted as host:port) for the Temporal Frontend Service.

 **--archived**
-List archived Workflow Executions (EXPERIMENTAL)
+List archived Workflow Executions.
+Currently an experimental feature.

 **--codec-auth**
 Sets the authorization header on requests to the Codec Server.